KubicaDzejkop/AreaUnderCurve/README.md

-# Area Under Polynomial Function Calculator
+# Area Under Curve Function Calculator

 This Java program calculates the approximate area under the graph of a polynomial function using the trapezoidal rule.